Exporting Network & Scenario Data

 2.2.
 Export to profile file

-The second option accessible from Figure 1 right).
+The second option accessible from is To Profile File (Figure 1 right).
 A profile file can be created by exporting, using a "reference template", the profile data from a scenario file active in a project of SAInt.
 The user can extract all or a set of the profiles included in the active scenario.
-The only possible file format is the SAInt native file format *.prf

 Profiles can be transferred from one scenario to another regardless of the scenario type. |